 “Now everybody knows these mechanisms and everybody’s IT department is running around nailing doors closed.”

-After a classified briefing last week, Trump gave grudging acknowledgment to the existence of hacking but shrugged off other investigation findings.James Clapper, national intelligence director, told a hearing of the U.S. Senate armed services committee that the Russian efforts were multifaceted.
+James Clapper, then national intelligence director, told the Senate armed services committee that the Russian efforts were multifaceted.

 “The hacking was only one part of it,” Clapper said.
 “It also entailed classical propaganda, disinformation, fake news.